Working Holiday Visa Tax Calculator

 Are backpackers "residents for tax purposes"?

 Most backpackers are generally considered non-residents for tax purposes, but you can complete a short residency questionnaire with Taxback.com, to figure out your residency status for tax purposes correctly.
+It's important to note that individual circumstances can vary.

 Backpackers on 417 and 462 Visas are not able to use the tax-free threshold of $18,200 unlike Australian residents.